top of page

 The shipping sector is a significant contributor to global carbon emissions, necessitating a reduction to combat climate change.
 The implementation of the CII and other environmental regulations for ships is crucial for a sustainable future.
 Key statistics underscore the CII's role in driving positive change:

-• Vessels with a CII rating of 'A' typically have a 7% higher resale value compared to vessels with a CII rating of 'E', which have an average resale value of minus 12%.
+• Vessels with a CII rating of 'A' typically have a 7% higher resale value compared to vessels with a CII rating of 'E', which have an average resale value of minus 12% (compared to market's averages).

 • Deploying Energy Saving Devices (ESDs) on vessels has a quick payoff time of around a year and a half.